nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-git-changelog/configure-ui.md

 }
 ```

-### Option `mapContributors` - Map contributors' information
+### Option `mapAuthors` - Map contributors' information

-The `mapContributors` field in the configuration options is used to map the contributors' information.
-You can provide the `mapContributors` field in the configuration options to map the contributors' information, including the display name, avatar, email, social links, and aliases.
+The `mapAuthors` field in the configuration options is used to map the contributors' information.
+You can provide the `mapAuthors` field in the configuration options to map the contributors' information, including the display name, avatar, email, social links, and aliases.

 Let's say we have these logs: